 Shanahan, who does not have any prior military experience, started working at the Pentagon in July of 2017 and led the team that drafted a proposal for a new Space Force.
 Shanahan made the transition to the Defense Department after spending three decades with Boeing.

-Shanahan is facing new scrutiny over his relationship with Boeing.
-The Department of Defense Office of Inspector General announced on March 20 that it was investigating whether Shanahan had promoted his former employer since going to work at the Pentagon, which would be an ethics violation.
-He has denied doing so.
+Since becoming the acting Secretary of Defense, Shanahan faced scrutiny over his relationship with Boeing.
+The Department of Defense Office of Inspector General announced on March 20 that it was investigating whether Shanahan had promoted his former employer since going to work at the Pentagon, which would have been an ethics violation.
+He denied doing so.
 Politico reported that the probe was opened following a request from the watchdog group Citizens for Responsibility and Ethics.
+The Inspector General announced on April 25 that the investigation had concluded and that Shanahan had “fully complied with his ethical obligations.”
+You can read that report here.

 1. Patrick Shanahan Previously Worked as a Senior Vice President at Boeing